googleworkspace/add-ons-samples/apps-script/travel-adk-ai-agent/README.md

    1. Use the same Google Cloud project
    1. Use the location `us-central1`
    1. Use the Vertex AI Agent Engine
-1. Publish HTTP endpoint to Google Cloud Functions
+1. Set up Standalone Apps Script
-   1. Add credentials file `credentials.json` to the project root directory
+   1. Create the project with the sources from this project
-   1. Create and deploy a new Cloud Function with the project source code
+   1. Link it to your Google Cloud project
-   1. Configure the environment variables and redeploy
+   1. Configure the script properties
 1. Publish Google Workspace add-on
-   1. Configure Google Chat API
+   1. Configure Google Chat API to use the Apps Script project with Head Deployment ID
-   1. Complete manifest and configure a new HTTP deployment with it
+   1. Install in Gmail, Calendar, and Drive from test deployment

 ## Customization

 The core logic supports any ADK AI agent hosted in Vertex AI Agent Engine.
 Key customization points are:

-* `main.py`: Defines the main UI layouts and user interaction logic (Google Workspace event handlers).
+* `Code.gs`: Defines the main UI layouts and user interaction logic (Google Workspace event handlers).
 Example: Add support for Calendar event or Drive document context.

-* `vertex_ai.py`: Manages the streamed agent events, sessions, and error handling.
+* `VertexAi.gs`: Manages the agent events, sessions, and error handling.
 Example: Enable multi-sessions for separate user conversations.

-* `agent_handler.py`: Implements abstracted functions for orchestrating operations.
+* `AgentHandler.gs`: Implements abstracted functions for orchestrating operations.
 Example: Synchronize message history across all host applications.

-* `google_workspace.py`: Handles API interactions with other systems to gather context or take actions.
+* `GoogleWorkspace.gs`: Handles API interactions with other systems to gather context or take actions.
 Example: Add functions to retrieve details of a Calendar event.

-* `travel_agent_ui_render.py`: Controls how agent responses are displayed to end-users.
+* `TravelAgentUiRender.gs`: Controls how agent responses are displayed to end-users.
 Example: Design a new card to show a person's profile and avatar.